Installing glass block windows

 Clear the opening for glass block windows

 First, remove the old window

 Insert the block panel

 Apply the mortar

-The window panel sits on the block or concrete wall and is held in place with mortar and caulk.
+The glass block windows panel sits on the block or concrete wall and is held in place with mortar and caulk.

-When it comes to basement windows, there’s nothing more practical than glass block.
-Glass block is weather-tight and maintenance-free.
+When it comes to basement windows, there’s nothing more practical than glass block windows.
+Glass block windows are weather-tight and maintenance-free.
 It lets in the sun but keeps burglars out.

 This isn’t exactly easy—large panels might weigh 100 lbs. or more, and filling in alongside the panels (Photo 5) is tedious business—but it is simple.
 Aside from ordering a panel that won’t fit into its opening or dropping the panel, there’s not much that can go wrong.
 Installing panels is fast, too: You shouldn’t have any trouble installing two panels in one day.

 This article will walk you through the process of ripping out old windows and installing glass block panels in a basement made from poured concrete or concrete block.
 Installing panels in a wood-framed wall or basement is a bit different and not covered here.